evangboucher/DynaDoc/api.md

 **/

-//A BETWEEN call to pull Range values between 0 and 10 inclusively and limit results to 5 documents. var response = yield Table1.between("CustomerID-Date-index","Test1", 0, 10);
+//A BETWEEN call to pull Range values between 0 and 10 inclusively and limit results to 5 documents. var response = yield Table1.between("CustomerID-Date-index","Test1", 0, 10, {Limit: 5);

-//The same call as above, but using the Primary Index for the current table. response = yield Table1.between(Table1.PrimaryIndexName,"Test1", 0, 10,{Limit: 5});
+//The same call as above, but using the Primary Index for the current table. response = yield Table1.between(Table1.PrimaryIndexName,"Test1", 0, 10, {Limit: 5});
 ```

 ## `batchGet(arrayOfTableNames, batchGetKeyObject, options)`

-BatchGet allows for multiple documents to be returned form an array of objects containing hash and range values.
+BatchGet allows for multiple documents to be returned from an array of objects containing hash and range values.
 This call does not require Describe Table, but instead relies on you to pass an array of TableNames that are used to map each additional arrays of hash and range value objects to get.

 Example Response: